rbmanez/TTA-C-Sharp-Projects/README.md

 ![screenshot](screenshots/pic1.png)

 ## Car Insurance Quote
 This C# and MVC project genereates a car insurance quote based on the user's input.
-Bootstrap was used to style the page.

 [Click here to see the code.](https://github.com/rbmanez/TTA-C-Sharp-Projects/tree/master/CarInsuranceQuote)